There are four different stages of YASARA for

 to see examples click here, then select 'Supported 3D projectors'.

 Notes: Tests have been done in Linux,

 where you need to add a 120Hz modeline to your xorg.conf.
 Other operating systems work too if they allow you to choose a

 120Hz video mode in their display settings.
 Additionally, your graphics card must support quad buffered OpenGL stereo,

 a feature which is normally only available in workstation products like nVIDIA Quadro

 and AMD FireGL.
-These cards often also have a mini-DIN connector for the shutter glasses.
-If not,
+These cards often also have a mini-DIN connector for the shutter glasses,

 which is however not needed if you chose glasses with DLP-link (see above).
 The only disadvantage of DLP-link glasses is that you sometimes need to manually flip left and right image.
 At least YASARA Model is required to display stereo.